-Nuts and bolts are common household fasteners that have a multitude of uses.
-While they may be effect by themselves, oftentimes the addition of a washer to one or both sides can increase their strength, appearance and efficiency.
+Nuts and bolts are used in a variety of projects around the house.
+Most of the time, washers are needed on one or both sides to prevent slippage and provide proper spacing for the nuts and bolts.
 Different types of washers provide different advantages.
-Before reaching for a flat washer or a lock washer, it is important to know what you wish to accomplish.
+Before reaching for a flat washer or a split washer (also known as a lock washer), it is important to know which you need for the specific task at hand.

 Both flat and lock washers come in a wide variety of interior diameters, exterior diameters and thicknesses.
 Flat washers may be constructed from a variety of materials including brass, silicon bronze, stainless steel, zinc plated steel, chrome, rubber and many others.
 Lock washers may also be made from a number of different materials including stainless steel, zinc plated steel, silicon bronze, galvanized steel and many others.